HazelLabrooy/WeatherApp/README.md

 - Reverse geocoded address of the user's location.
 - Display current system time.
 - Display weather information including temperature, humidity, and weather description.
+- - City search: Users can input a city name to fetch weather data for that specific city.
+- Persistent city name: The last searched city name is saved using SharedPreferences and loaded when the app starts.
+- Improved networking: Utilized Retrofit library for efficient network operations and handling JSON responses from the OpenWeatherMap API.
+- Enhanced user interface: Added a new main screen with an EditText for city input and a Button to fetch weather data.
+Displayed weather information in a TextView or a CardView for better visualization.

 ## Getting Started
 To get started with WeatherApp, follow these steps: